Plagen Plaxel + Plasma Pen Fibroblast Treatment - Before and Aftercare

 - Try to stop smoking or reduce the number of cigarettes you smoke.
 Smoking can reduce the blood supply to the skin.

 - I love to see photos of your healing, so please send me them if possible, ideally every day for the first 5 days and then weekly.
+When I see the photos I can also reassure you that what you are experiencing with the healing is normal..

 If you have any questions or concerns, please contact me at any time.